dogweather/forkful/content/en/javascript/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Date to string conversion transforms a Date object into a readable text format, because humans like "April 1, 2023" more than cryptic timestamps.
-Programmers do it for clarity in UIs and to format dates for storage or network transfer.

 ## How to:
 JavaScript has built-in methods to convert dates to strings.
 Here's how to use them: